-Florida AA complete Bachelors completed Florida AA (not complete) Out of State transfer UCC ✓ ✓ Speak you're your academic advisor Speak with your academic advisor FLENT/FLEX Foreign Language This requirement will be fulfilled upon completion of two years of foreign languages in high school, or a second level foreign language taken at the college level √ This requirement will be fulfilled upon completion of two years of foreign languages in high school, or a second level foreign language taken at the college level This requirement will be fulfilled upon completion of two years of foreign languages in high school, or a second level foreign language taken at the college level Global Learning Foundations GL not required At least one GL must be discipline specific. ✓ If UCC is not complete, 1 Foundations GL and 1 Discipline specific GL is required If UCC is not complete, 1 Foundations GL and 1 Discipline specific GL is required Summer Learning Requirement × V Exempted if you transferred with 60 units Exempted if you transferred with 60 units College of Arts and Sciences Upper Division Requirement Students must complete at least 48 credits of 3000-4000 level courses.
-Up to 30 upper level transfer courses can be used towards satisfying this requirement. ✓ Students must complete at least 48 credits of 3000-4000 level courses.
-Up to 30 upper level transfer courses can be used towards satisfying this requirement.
+Florida AA complete Bachelors completed Florida AA (not complete) Out of State transfer UCC ✓ ✓ Speak with your academic advisor Speak with your academic advisor FLENT/FLEX Foreign Language This requirement will be fulfilled upon completion of two years of foreign languages in high school, or a second level foreign language taken at the college level ✓ This requirement will be fulfilled upon completion of two years of foreign languages in high school, or a second level foreign language taken at the college level This requirement will be fulfilled upon completion of two years of foreign languages in high school, or a second level foreign language taken at the college level Global Learning Foundations GL not required At least one GL must be discipline specific. ✓ If UCC is not complete, 1 Foundations GL and 1 Discipline specific GL is required If UCC is not complete, 1 Foundations GL and 1 Discipline specific GL is required Summer Learning Requirement ~ ✓ Exempted if you transferred with 60 units Exempted if you transferred with 60 units College of Arts and Sciences Upper Division Requirement Students must complete at least 48 credits of 3000-4000 level courses.
+Up to 30 upper-level transfer courses can be used towards satisfying this requirement. √ Students must complete at least 48 credits of 3000-4000 level courses.
+Up to 30 upper-level transfer courses can be used towards satisfying this requirement.
 Students must complete at least 48 credits of 3000-4000 level courses.
-Up to 30 upper level transfer courses can be used towards satisfying this requirement.
+Up to 30 upper-level transfer courses can be used towards satisfying this requirement.
+Post-Secondary Civics Requirement Students must demonstrate understanding of American Civics through course work or test credits ✓ Speak with your academic advisor to inquire about whether this requirement has been met.
+Speak with your academic advisor to inquire about whether this requirement has been met.